tailscale/tailscale/brew/README.md

 brew/test.sh # this is very WIP, but generally the goal is if it exits 0 then the tests are green
 ```

+A brew audit of a formula candidate can fail and its possible for it to 'brew install' and tailscale start successfully.
+A clean brew audit is only required (or strongly recommended) for submission to the Homebrew Core repository.

+A "clean" brew doctor on the maintainer's host is not required, but its helpful to ensure no unnecessary problems arise with brew testing downstream.
+And helps ensure that no quirks of the maintainer's host cause the formula to "works on my box!" but then fail on other's machines.
+Majority of issues it reports will have no impact, but ideally it should be kept silent and exit 0.

+A quirk of brew is that it likes to autoupdate under the hood, in reaction to (and not strictly needed to carry out) the user's express commands.
+This can cause unexpected delays (especially if bandwidth is your bottleneck) during package maintainer testing workflows.
+And makes it a challenge to achieve perfectly strict idempotency and deterministic installs.
+It appears to be a known trade-off call made by the Homebrew tool devs.

 TODO(mkramlich): flesh out much further; topics: formula vs bottle, sudo vs not, prefix diffs, local vs public ts tap vs core, testing, submission and bumping